This could be the answer to the climate crisis | Boris Johnson and Iván Duque

 In sawing down our ancient forests we are cutting our own throats – because deforestation is the second biggest cause of the climate crisis, responsible for 20 per cent of emissions.
 A horrific negative feedback loop is in progress.

 The climate crisis is causing irreparable loss of the natural world, and the loss of the natural world is accelerating the climate crisis.
-We need to save these habitats, and at Glasgow last year we made a start.
+We need to save these habitats, and in Glasgow last year we made a start.

 Leaders of 145 countries came together to pledge to stop or reverse the loss of forests by 2030.
-The world agreed funding to stop the chainsaw massacres: $1bn for the Congo Basin, $2bn to help indigenous peoples to look after their boreal environment.
+The world agreed funding to stop the chainsaw massacres: $1bn for the Congo basin, $2bn to help indigenous peoples to look after their boreal environment.

-We secured agreement from the world’s biggest food and agricultural companies – including the Chinese COFCO – to stop buying commodities from illegally deforested land.
+We secured agreement from the world’s biggest food and agricultural companies – including the Chinese Cofco group – to stop buying commodities from illegally deforested land.
 We persuaded the world’s financial institutions – with assets of $9 trillion under their command – to boycott investments that involved illegal logging or deforestation.
-But we must go further and faster – not just at the Cop in Sharm, but at next month’s biodiversity COP in Canada.
+But we must go further and faster – not just at the Cop in Sharm, but at next month’s biodiversity Cop in Canada.

 What is happening in the world’s tropical forests – the scene of 80 per cent of the destruction – is literally criminal.
 We are talking about illegal crops, illegal mining, illegal cattle ranching and illegal palm oil plantations.
 It is time to review our legislation so that these crimes face proper sanctions.